 Heap layout and the overflow.

-Figure Figure (heap before) shows the heap before overflow: two malloc calls produce chunks A (user buffer, 64 bytes) and B (struct with function pointer).
+Figure 1 shows the heap before overflow: two malloc calls produce chunks A (user buffer, 64 bytes) and B (struct with function pointer).
 When strcpy copies attacker input without bounds checking, bytes beyond chunk A’s boundary overwrite chunk B’s function pointer.
-Figure Figure (heap after) shows the heap after overflow, with chunk B’s pointer rewritten to the address of a winner() function.
+Figure 2 shows the heap after overflow, with chunk B’s pointer rewritten to the address of a winner() function.

-The attacker constructs a payload filling chunk A with padding, then encodes the winner() function address in little-endian format to overwrite the pointer in chunk B. The program crashes at the attacker-chosen address—a successful exploit.
+The attacker constructs a payload filling chunk A with padding, then encodes the winner() function address in little-endian format to overwrite the pointer in chunk B. The program crashes at the attacker-chosen address: a successful exploit.
+Figure 3 confirms this: the left panel shows the heap state after overflow, with the victim buffer (blue), the overflowing bytes that corrupt Chunk B’s header (orange), and the function pointer rewritten to winner()’s address (red); the right panel shows GDB at the call instruction, with $eax pointing to winner().

 Connection to CVE-2025-43300.